osenco/mpesa/README.md

 ## Usage
 ### Import Class With Namespace
 Import the class namespace into your class or app to make it available for use.
-Replace STK with your API of choice
+Replace STK with your API of choice.
+We will be using STK here.

 ```php
 use Osen\Mpesa\STK;